 Using solid coding techniques and good programming practices to create high quality code plays an important role in software quality and performance.
-In addition, by consistently applying a well-defined coding standard and proper coding techniques, and holding routine code reviews, a team of developers is more likely to yield a system that is easier to comprehend and maintain.
+In addition, by consistently applying a well-defined coding standard and proper coding techniques, and holding routine code reviews, a team of programmers working on a project is more likely to yield a software system that is easier to comprehend and maintain.

 The goals of good programming should not be so different from those of good software engineering.
 Well-architected code should be:

 Coding throughout a website or an app should be consistent and understandable.
-Changes should do what you would expect them to do without side-effects.
+Changes should do what you would expect without side-effects.